melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 console.log( num );   // undefined
 ~~~

-Since there is no hoisting for let, the example above, num is undefined.
+Since there is no hoisting for let.
+In the example above, num is undefined.

 ~~~ javascript
 if ( true ) {